-I am working toward obtaining my commercial and CFI certificates and then we will work with shelters, rescue groups, and flight training schools to allow young people who might not otherwise be able to afford flight training, or be exposed to the possibilities aviation offers, to trade volunteer hours with animal shelters for flight training hours.
+As I work toward obtaining my commercial and CFI certificates and advanced certificates, we want to work with shelters, rescue groups, and flight training schools to allow young people who might not otherwise be able to afford flight training, or be exposed to the possibilities aviation offers, to trade volunteer hours with animal shelters for flight training hours.

 Originally, I started using Facebook to document my progression through training since family, friends, and members of ABTCR were always inquiring about how my training was going.
 In August of 2016, I created a website to better organize and present my ideas with an eye to the future creation of a charity to facilitate the above goals.
 That website eventually evolved into HoundPilot at www.HoundPilot.com and I began blogging about my training and ideas for the future.
 The first entry can be found at (https://houndpilot.com/2016/08/31/blog-post-title/).